richpersaud/test1/summit2016.md

 > As networks become increasingly targeted by attackers in search of sensitive data, a new data protection model is arising: one in which data must be protected even on contested networks.
 In this new paradigm, a stronger isolation boundary is needed than the current process model of the status quo: hardware-enforced enclaves are a step towards true data protection in contested networks.
 This talk provides a background of enclaves provided by Intel SGX, followed by an example case study of well-known malware that could have been prevented through the deployment of enclave technologies.
 Finally a discussion on the weaknesses of the current enclave technologies is provided before concluding remarks.

- * 15:45 Topic TBD, *Speaker TBD*
+ * 15:45 Securing dom0 today and in the future, *Derek Straka*, Star Lab

- > Abstract TBD
+ > Over time there has been a lot of talks and proposals for improving Xen and dom0 basic security principles, but many are not followed years later.
+This talk will focus on a few items that can be done today, items that can be done relatively easily and items that we would like to undertake in the future.
+Attendees are invited to join the discussion and help come up with a plan.
+The end goal will be to make this a standing topic at future Xen conferences to keep focus on this area and continue to evolve the security of Xen and of the dom0 baseline.

- * 16:15 ServiceVMs and why APIs matter, Daniel Smith, Apertus Solutions
+ * 16:15 ServiceVMs and why APIs matter, *Daniel Smith*, Apertus Solutions

  > Abstract in review